Barcelona Axe Sporting Director Abidal As Purge Continues - UrduPoint

 Setien's exit was announced on Monday after an emergency board meeting at Camp Nou, which lasted almost six hours.

-Abidal, a former French international left-back who won 67 caps, played for Barcelona from 2007 to 2013, during which time he suffered health issues and underwent a liver transplant.
+Abidal, a former France left-back who won 67 caps, played for Barcelona from 2007 to 2013, during which time he suffered health issues and underwent a liver transplant.

 He was appointed sporting director in June 2018 He came unde fire for his handling of the dismissal of coach Ernesto Valverde in January.